evansdoe/aims-za/ems/2024-25/_pages/projects.md

 2. **Explain it** as described above in ONE text cell in the worksheet.
 3. **Put your name or all members of a group clearly** in the explanation.
 4. **File Naming**: Call it `your_group_name_interact_submission` (for example, `group_1_interact_submission`) and download it as a Sage worksheet or a Jupyter notebook.
-5. **Submit**: Reply to the official announcement email from Evans, with the Sage interact worksheet or Jupyter notebook attached.
+5. **Submit**: Reply to the official announcement email from the instructor, with the Sage interact worksheet or Jupyter notebook attached.
 Note that all worksheet submissions should contain the names of the group members.
 6. **Relax!**